CAN YOU GUESS THESE WORDS FROM AROUND THE US?

-Examples from the Web for pantheist
+Example sentences from the Web for pantheism

 The belief that God, or a group of gods, is identical with the whole natural world; pantheism comes from Greek roots meaning “belief that everything is a god.”